Saco Transportation Center

-Saco Transportation Center, also referred to as Saco or Saco–Biddeford in some timetables, is a passenger transportation station in Saco, Maine served by Amtrak, the national railroad passenger system, and other transportation providers.
-On average, about 110 passengers daily board or detrain Amtrak's Downeaster service at the station, making it the third-busiest stop in Maine.
+Saco Transportation Center, also referred to as Saco or Saco–Biddeford in some timetables, is a passenger transportation station on Factory Island in Saco, Maine, served by Amtrak, the national railroad passenger system, and other transportation providers.
+On average, about 110 passengers daily board or alight Amtrak's Downeaster service at the station, making it the third-busiest stop in Maine.
 The station is located next to the Pan Am Railways mainline, formerly the Western Route mainline of the Boston & Maine Railroad.

 The train platform was constructed in 2001, and the station building was constructed in 2008 and opened in 2009.
-The station, at 138 Main Street, is owned by the city of Saco.
-The station is notable for being the first green design train station in the U.S.; when it was built, it featured a wind turbine for electricity, geothermal heating and cooling systems, and a roof made from recycled soda bottles.
-However, the wind turbine, which cost the city of Saco about $200,000, did not produce the expected amount of electricity, and was shut down in 2006 after safety concerns.
+The station, at 138 Main Street, is owned by the City of Saco.
+The station is notable for being the first green design train station in the U.S. When it was built, it featured a wind turbine for electricity, geothermal heating and cooling systems, and a roof made from recycled soda bottles; however, the wind turbine, which cost the city about $200,000, did not produce the expected amount of electricity, and was shut down in 2006 after safety concerns.
 It was removed in November 2018.